 All medications must be given to the health officer upon arrival at camp.
 The health officer will be responsible for properly administering the medicine on a daily basis as directed by a physician or parent.
 All prescription and non-prescription drugs are kept under lock and key.
 (Exceptions may be made for inhalers or Epi-pens.)
 The health officer will have commonly used non-prescription medications such as Ibuprofen and acetaminophen available.
 Please refrain from packing such medications if possible.
 All campers are screened upon arrival at camp for good health prior to admission.
 We ask that no camper come to camp ill or with any contagious condition.
 We reserve the right to send your camper home if they become ill, develop any contagious condition (such as pink eye, or head lice) or if they are unable to participate in the major activities of camp.
 If your camper cannot remain at camp due to health reasons you will NOT receive a refund of camp fees.
 Each camp has limited medical insurance on every camper for accidents and illnesses that occur at camp.
 Pre-existing illness and eyeglass/contact replacement are not covered.
 Camp is not responsible for eyeglasses or contacts that are lost or broken at camp.

 The weather in Clemson is very warm (sometimes very hot!) in the summer.
 Daily temperatures will be between 80 – 90 degrees and humid.
 Nights can also be very humid with temperatures in the 70’s.
 Scholars should bring appropriate clothing for warm weather.
-Please pack a refillable water bottle!
+Scholars will be given a refillable water bottle at check-in.

 Please feel free to write your child.
 Scholars, especially middle schoolers, enjoy getting mail and feel left out when others receive mail and their name is not called.
 It would be a good idea to write your child and mail it before they leave home on Friday or Saturday prior to check-in, so mail will reach the camp before he/she leaves that week.